Smoked Salmon Eggs Benedict

 - Toss strawberries, arugula, and almonds with vinaigrette until dressed to your liking.

-- Season eggs with some salt and pepper.
-Enjoy salad on the side.
+- Season Eggs Benedict with some salt and pepper.
+Serve salad on the side.
+Enjoy!

 Never poached eggs before but that part turned out great.
 Unfortunately the smoked salmon didn’t really work for us in this and the hollandaise sauce never did seem to come out right ...
 Maybe the butter needed to be extra hot?
 The instructions made it seem to me like heat butter until melted but maybe it’s supposed to be heated beyond that.
 We ended up just poaching extra eggs and eating them with toast.0 Helpful